Contact categories of disks: Introduction

 \s\n {\em Acknowledgements.} The first author thanks Takashi Tsuboi and the University of Tokyo (in 2007), as well as MSRI and the organizers of the Symplectic and Contact Geometry and Topology Program for their hospitality (in 2009-2010).
 The first author also thanks Will Kazez and Gordana Mati\'c on collaborations leading up to this work, Thomas Geisser for discussions on category theory, and Paolo Ghiggini, Toshitake Kohno and Shigeyuki Morita for helpful discussions.
-The second author would like to thank the Simons Center and the Tsinghua University for excellent research environment.
+The second author thanks the Simons Center for an excellent research environment.
+Finally we thank the referee for a careful reading of the paper and a large list of comments.